ComfyLiving

 (Pew Research Center)

 Meanwhile, 45% of whites who rent say it’s because they can’t afford a down payment for their own home.
-Furthermore, non-whites were more likely to rent because they couldn’t afford a home in the neighborhood they wanted (54%).
-Only 32% of whites listed this as a reason for renting.
+Furthermore, people of color were more likely to rent because they couldn’t afford a home in the neighborhood they wanted (54%), while only 32% of whites listed this as a reason for renting.

-Regardless of race, the majority of people believe buying a house is a good investment, with only 8% of whites and 16% of nonwhites disagreeing with this statement and choosing to rent instead.
+Despite current foreclosure rates, the majority of people believe buying a house is a good investment, with only 8% of whites and 16% of people of color disagreeing with this statement and choosing to rent instead.

-4. Recent data on foreclosures and the Coronavirus show that states have introduced housing policies to protect people from foreclosures and eviction.
+4. Recent foreclosure data on the Coronavirus show that states have introduced housing policies to protect people from foreclosures and eviction.

 (Statista)